 This online program was created by John Bovey and started in 2008.
 It offers middle and high school math.
 Courses currently offered are Pre-pre Algebra, (typically 5th/6th grades) through Pre-Calculus.
 Different course options are available depending on the preferred learning style and scheduling needs.
 There are live online classes where students engage with their teacher in real time.

 Also available is the option to participate in pre-recorded video instruction and to work at your own pace.
 This is the option we are currently using as it allows for the most flexibility.
 Both of my kids are currently enrolled in the Pre-Algebra program.

 Here is what we love about Live Online Math:

 - The kids are mostly working independently.
-Of course, I am always available when they need me, but the quality and clarity of instruction means that I’m not needed nearly as much as I have been in the past.
+Of course, I am always available when they need me, but the quality and clarity of instruction mean that I’m not needed nearly as much as I have been in the past.
 So it’s been a fantastic bridge from lots of parent involvement to more independent learning.

 - It provides supplements that are so helpful!
 One of my favorite features is a template for note-taking which is included in each lesson.
-Printing these out allows for students to take notes in an organized and helpful manner, making sure nothing important is left out.
+Printing these out allows students to take notes in an organized and helpful manner, making sure nothing important is left out.